cfujiname/boris-bike-challenge-redone/README.md

 So that I reduce the chance of getting a broken bike in future

 I'd like to _report_ a bike as _broken_ when I return it
+* here, we need to think that it is the state of the bike
+* responsibility of Bike class enable report_broken

 As a maintainer of the system